lordbaldwin1/ReactNative-Maps-Module/README.md

-# The Official Team Sparkle Motion Repository 🎉
+# The Official Team Sparkle Motion Repository (UNFINISHED) 🎉
  Mobile Version of Maps Module (React Native)

  This version of our maps module is less polished than the React version.
 We switched over to the development of a web application partway through the project.